logo image Visual & Oral history of the Indian Subcontinent via family archives

-27 – North India’s first girl rock band
+The first known girl rock band of India

 My mother Anupa Nathaniel (right) with her closest friend Shalini Gupta, Delhi, Circa 1962

-Image and Text contributed by Anisha Jacob Sachdev, New Delhi.
+Image and Narrative contributed by Late.
+Anisha Jacob Sachdev, New Delhi.

 This picture with my mother Anupa Jacob (nee Nathaniel) and her closest friend Shalini was taken when they were in school at Convent of Jesus & Mary in Delhi.
 They would have been around 15 years old.
 My mother was a Rajasthani, from the small town of Nasirabad near Ajmer.
 Her father was orphaned when a plague hit the village, he and many others were then adopted by the British.
 Everyone adopted was converted to Christianity and given the last name ‘Nathaniel’.
 From Nathu Singh, my grandfather became Fazal Masih Nathaniel.
 He went on to become the Head of the English Language Department at Mayo College, Ajmer.